yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 4. Configure the automated builds to first require that a full series of unit tests pass before a deployment is started

-5. Providing a search feature and visual dashboard for the application logs so the developers can more quickly resolve help desk tickets
+5. Provide a search feature and visual dashboard for the application logs so the developers can more quickly resolve help desk tickets

 6. Enhance the logged data from the front-end website to give the developers a more complete picture of the application's performance and behavior